torquefi/torque_docs/docs/resources/05_contribute.md

 Whether you're an individual with a passion for blockchain technology, finance, or community building, there's a place for you here.
 Solo contributors can engage with existing projects, propose new ideas, or lend their expertise in various capacities.

 ## Formal Contributor
 For development groups eager to make a substantial impact, becoming a formal contributor opens up avenues for collaboration, compensation, and influence in the Meticulous ecosystem.
-This path is designed for those ready to commit to the vision and values of Meticulous on a deeper level.
+This path is designed for those ready to commit to the vision and values ofTorque on a deeper level.

 ## Our Principles